 But there are also bus or even Land Rover Safari Tours to the Lasithi plateau available, if one don’t want drive by own or don’t have a rental car.

-After a total of 14 miles (23km) are the boundaries of the provinces of Merabellou Lasithiou at the site Katakalou.
-This is an intense landgaspe where to our right are tone-built mills and to our left deep valley by which a torrent runs and just after Mount Aloida, 1,664 meters high.
+After a total of 14 miles (23 km) are the boundaries of the provinces of Merabellou Lasithiou at the site Katakalou.
+This is an intense landscape where to our right are tone-built mills and to our left deep valley by which a torrent runs and just after Mount Aloida, 1,664 meters high.
 At 15 miles (25km) is the village of Exo Potami inside a rich green valley of plane, wild walnut, apple and cypress trees.

-After 33 kilometres we arrive at the highest point of our trip on top of the pass Patera ta Selia (height 1,100 meters) having a breath-taking viewpoint.
-At the rear of you is the wilderness, wide valley of Potami while before we spreads out the Lasithi plateau in most of its elegance with its countless windmills and its villages.
+After 20 miles (33 km) arrive at the highest point of our trip on top of the pass Patera ta Selia (height 1,100 meters) having a breath-taking viewpoint.
+At the rear of you is the wilderness, wide valley of Potami while before be spread out the Lasithi plateau in most of its elegance with its countless windmills and its villages.

-After 20 miles (36km) comes the first village of the plateau, Mesa Lasithi.
-In the center of the village, near the church, a streets goes to Psychros, eight kilometres away.
-Right now there we have arrived on the plateau’s ring road.
+After 20 miles (36 km) comes the first village of the plateau, Mesa Lasithi.
+In the center of the village, near the church, a streets goes to Psychros, 5 miles (eight kilometers) away.
+Right now there we have arrived at the plateau’s ring road.
 I will describe the plateau moving right until we return to the starting point.

-At 23.5 miles (39km), following the village of Marmaketo, a turn-off right goes after two kilometres to the Trapeza (or Cronos, Kronio) Cave, the most historical spiritual cave on the plateau.
+At 23.5 miles (39km), following the village of Marmaketo, a turn-off right goes after 1.25 miles (two kilometers) to the Trapeza (or Cronos, Kronio) Cave, the most historical spiritual cave on the plateau.
 It had been populated over a long period, from the Neolithic to the Prepalatial period, 2600 B.C.
 Toward the end of the first phase of the Protopalatial period the cave was abandoned and its position was taken by the Diktaion Cave.
 From the excavations that were completed in 1936 a host of votive offerings, normal offerings, figurines and ceramics were found.

 Inside the Kronos Cave, referred to by archeologists as Evans, Penlebury or Trapeza, found remains and tombs back to Neolithic periods.
-However the cave is compact, ground is slippery and dangerous, so a guide and flashlight is recommended: in any case it assists to acquire somebody explain the old toms.
+However, the cave is compact, ground is slippery and dangerous, so a guide and flashlight is recommended: in any case it assists to acquire somebody explains the old toms.
 In Minoan days local burials happened here, and lots of funerary offerings were found.

 Currently, access is unfortunately in poor and unkempt condition, as you can see on the photos.

-After 24 miles (39.5km) we arriving in the large town of Tzermiados, the capital of the region and one of the least touristy places.
+After 24 miles (39.5 km) we are arriving in the large town of Tzermiados, the capital of the region and one of the least touristy places.
 In the center there are shops like fifty years ago, especially with embroidery and local weaving crafts.
 There is also a post office and a bank with a cash machine, next to an excellent old-style bakery, several kafenias and good tavernas.